arif-athabasca/caresyncrx/docs/README.md

 ## Using This Documentation

+1. For authentication consolidation information, refer to `auth-core-consolidation-complete.md`
-1. For issues with authentication or token refresh, refer to `token-refresh-enhanced-update.md` and `device-identity-enhancement-guide.md`
+2. For issues with authentication or token refresh, refer to `token-refresh-enhanced-update.md` and `device-identity-enhancement-guide.md`
-2. For browser navigation issues, refer to `browser-back-button-fix-implemented.md`
+3. For browser navigation issues, refer to `browser-back-button-fix-implemented.md`
-3. For security-related questions, start with `security-guide.md`
+4. For security-related questions, start with `security-guide.md`
-4. For troubleshooting, refer to `troubleshooting-guide.md`
+5. For troubleshooting, refer to `troubleshooting-guide.md`